 From one point of view, to say that there is nothing to any of it, suggests that the Void is everywhere and that it is hopeless, pointless, and makes no sense to go on.
 From another point of view, to say that there is nothing to any of it is to say that, nestled in the wonder of numinous reality, we know that the Void is there, and from the standpoint of our presence with the Presence, we know that, guess what, there is nothing to it.
 There is nothing to Nothing!
 That’s what we know in the presence of the Source of Life and Being.
 We have nothing to lose, and nothing to gain.
-We have it all, and can lose none of it, because it is all right there, wrapped up in being present with that which can be sensed, but not said.
+We have it all, and can lose none of it, because it is all right here, wrapped up in being present with that which can be sensed, and known, but not said, and explained, or understood.

 This isn’t to discount our losses.
 It isn’t to say they aren’t real, or that we shouldn’t do what we can to avoid tragedy, calamity, and hard rows to hoe.
 We should do everything we can to make things as good as they can be for ourselves and others, using the things at our disposal to do that.
-The ethical principle is to live as extensions of Numinous Presence in the world, using what we find there to do that.
+The ethical principle is to live as extensions of Numinous Presence in the world, using what we find there in the service of those ends.

 We bring the values at the heart of life and being to life in the physical world.
 We live to express the amazing wonder of life within the world of space and time.
 And that means bearing the pain of the tension between worlds—between conflict and disparity between worlds—between what needs to happen in this world of space and time and what is actually possible here.
 This is the agony of God that we bring forth in our own life, much as Jeremiah did in his life (“O land, land, land!
 Hear the word of the Lord!”), and as Jesus did in his life (“How long am I to bear with you?
 How long must I put up with you and your hard-headed refusal to care or to understand?”).
 We live caught between what needs to be done, and what can be done, and do what we can.